EVORA-project/evora-ontology/models/docs/cultivability.md

 # Slot: cultivability (cultivability)

 _The ability of the pathogen to be cultivated or grown in laboratory conditions.
-Possible values are  'Cultivable pathogen', 'Uncultivable pathogen' or 'Inactivated pathogen'_
+Possible values are  'Cultivable pathogen', 'Uncultivable pathogen' or 'Inactivated pathogen'._